Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 print(len(text)) ## 5

-However, the character count and byte count can differ, so be careful.
-If you want to get the byte count, use encoding as shown below.
-Example: Getting the byte count
+However, the character count and byte count may differ, so be careful.
+To get the byte count, use encoding as shown below.

 text = "Hello"